Finch-API/finch-docs/docs/Product-Guides/Request-Forwarding.md

 **Finch Request Forwarding**

-Requests using Finch Forward bypass the data transformation layer, giving you access to the raw data exposed by an integration and leaving the data mapping fully in your control.
+Request Forwarding bypasses the data transformation layer, giving you access to the raw data exposed by an integration and leaving the data mapping fully in your control.

 <!-- focus: false -->
 ![finch_request_forwarding.png](../../assets/images/finch_request_forwarding.png)

-For more details on making requests using Finch Forward, please refer to the API reference for `/forward`.
+For more details on making requests using Request Forwarding, please refer to the API reference for `/forward`.

 ### Using Request Forwarding